November 17, 2020 Updates: Travel Protocol and Mitigation of COVID-19 Spread

 Positive test - Isolate until 3 days of last fever AND cough and congestion or other symptoms are improving AND a minimum of 10 days since the symptoms first developed

-View the full Salisbury Academy COVID-19 handbook as of July 2020 for further details
+View the full Salisbury Academy COVID-19 handbook for further details

 All of this planning is supported by our SA board with regular check-ins.